narain-cyber/Dylan-Narain-Cybersecurity-Portfolio/README.md

 ## 🎓 Education
 **Western Governors University**
-*Master of Science and Bachelor of Science in Cybersecurity and Information Assurance (2025)*
+*Master of Science: Cybersecurity and Information Assurance (2025)* *Bachelor of Science: Cybersecurity and Information Assurance (2024)*

 ---